 Poland is itself a co-initiator with Croatia of this project, which came into being in 2016.
 It’s a forum comprising 12 countries located in the Baltic-Black Sea isthmus and on the Adriatic Sea coast, a vast project for the development of Central and Eastern Europe, on a North-South axis, focusing on energy and transport issues.

 In this context, Poland acts as a European leader acting for the establishment of a new dynamic centre in a region too often perceived as marginalized within the EU.
-Due to its dual goal, it’s catching the eye of the US, whose investments will undoubtedly play a role in the long-term sustainability of this project, while actively contributing to strengthening Poland’s role in Central and Eastern Europe and, more broadly, in the EU.
+Due to its dual goal, it’s catching the eye of the US, whose investments will undoubtedly play a role in its long-term sustainability, while actively contributing to strengthening Poland’s role in Central and Eastern Europe and, more broadly, in the EU.

 Poland’s activism on the diplomatic scene in the Baltic Sea region show that Polish authorities want to position themselves as the key player in this strategic area.
 Already seen as the de-facto leader of the Visegrad Group, Poland is seeking to expand its area of influence in Central and Eastern Europe, in a way reminiscent of the borders of the former Republic of Two Nations or the ideas of Marshal Pilsudski during the inter-war period.

-Written by Juliana Barazer and originally published in French by Euro Créative, an official partner of Kafkadesk.
+By Juliana Barazer, originally published in French by Euro Créative, an official partner of Kafkadesk.